-Outside of lab she can be found going up mountains, whether it be via snow, hiking, running, or climbing shoe.
+Outside of lab she can be found going up mountains, whether it be via snow, hiking, running, or rock climbing shoe.

 Current Research Projects: